 1) Choose your restaurant(s) to write to.
 Any restaurant.
 Preferably one(s) you frequent and that you have noticed gives out unwrapped straws automatically.

-2) Write a snail … Read the rest
+2) Write a snail mail letter. … Read the rest